All Episodes

 I have not heard too many people say they would rather vote for Hillary Clinton than vote for Donald Trump or Ted Cruz.

-I mean, generally what I just heard Pataki say it right here, essentially say it uh a couple of hours ago with Neil Cabuta.
+I mean, generally what I heard Pataki say it right here, essentially say it a couple hours ago with Neil Kabuto, that he would vote for Hillary Clinton.

 Neil put it to him several times, and he tried to squirm out of it, but essentially that's what he said.

-Well, the conversations I have with such people generally after they go through all the angst and torture of talking about Trump versus Cruz and all the rest of it, say, but the important thing is defeating Hillary Clinton.
+Well, the conversations I have with such people generally, after they go through all the angst and torture of talking about Trump versus Cruz and all the rest of it, say, but the important thing is defeating Hillary Clinton.

 No, that's the point.